Pandemic, politics lead to closure of storied Hong Kong bar

 Pandemic, politics lead to closure of storied Hong Kong barNew

-HONG KONG (AP) — Hong Kong bar Club 71, known as a gathering place for pro-democracy activists and intellectuals, is closing.
-Owner Grace Ma blames government-mandated bar closures and coronavirus restrictions for its financial strain.
-For decades, Club 71 has been a home for activists and thinkers to engage in open-minded discussions over a beer or two.
-Customers over the years included singer Denise Ho, filmmaker Christopher Doyle and pro-democracy activist “Long Hair” Leung Kwok-hung.
-News of the bar’s imminent closure was disappointing for some of its regulars, who cherished the unique atmosphere and its mix of people.
-The end also comes as Hong Kong faces unprecedented changes under a sweeping national security law imposed by Beijing in June that has curtailed political expression.
+HONG KONG (AP) — A Hong Kong bar where pro-democracy activists and intellectuals gathered for decades is closing.
+Club 71 owner Grace Ma blames government-mandated bar closures and coronavirus restrictions for its financial strain.
+The end also comes as Hong Kong faces unprecedented changes under a sweeping national security law that has curtailed political expression.
+The imminent closure of the bar where activists and thinkers engaged in open-minded discussions over a beer or two is disappointing regulars who cherished the unique atmosphere and mix of people.
+Its customers have included singer Denise Ho, filmmaker Christopher Doyle and pro-democracy activist “Long Hair” Leung Kwok-hung.